jarohde/rnt/README.md

 -   Can visualize simple graphs via Matplotlib.

+-   The "url_functions" sub-package provides additional features for extracting URL information from Reddit data.

 ## General

 **Current version:**

-0.1.5 (released 01/05/2023)
+0.1.6 (released 03/31/2023)

 *Note: The minor changes in this release reflect Pushshift's modified endpoints after the recent server migration.
 There are still some Pushshift bugs and timeouts that may affect how the* `GetRedditData()` *feature in this package works.
-I will be sure to address future bugs ASAP.*
+I will be sure to address future bugs ASAP.
+Version 0.1.6 also added a sub-package for extracting URL information from Reddit data*.

 **Import RNT library:**